archit-spec/majorproject/README.md

 Get the trainging summary of the model from [wandb summary](https://wandb.ai/dumbal/huggingface/runs/3xelrisz) and donwload it from [huggingface repository](https://huggingface.co/archit11/videomae-base-finetuned-ucfcrime-full) or just clone this repository and run the required steps.

-## Overview

-This repository contains a fine-tuned version of the `MCG-NJU/videomae-base` model, trained on an unknown dataset for video understanding tasks.
-The model is specifically fine-tuned on the UCFCrime Full2 dataset, which is a collection of real-world surveillance videos capturing various criminal activities.

 ## Model Description